espressif/esp-idf/docs/en/api-reference/system/heap_debug.rst

 To gather and analyse heap trace do the following on the host:

-1. Build the program and download it to the target as described in :doc:`Build and Flash </get-started/make-project>`.
+1. Build the program and download it to the target as described in :ref:`Getting Started Guide <get-started-build>`.

 2. Run OpenOCD (see :doc:`JTAG Debugging </api-guides/jtag-debugging/index>`).